Support at HomeClassification 3 Explained

 Would be unable to manage all aspects of daily life without organised, ongoing support.

-If you are approved for classification 3, you will be provided with a quarterly budget to use on approved services that suit your personalised care plan.
+If you are approved for the level 3 Support at Home classification level, you will be provided with a quarterly budget to use on approved services that suit your personalised care plan.

 How Much Funding Does Classification 3 Provide?